patriciogonzalezvivo/eyeo16/README.md

 Lygia Clark

 Note:
-In South America, we can trace these kinds of activities to the pioneering work of Brazilian artist Lygia Clark.
+In South America, we can trace these kinds of activities to the pioneering work of Brazilian artist **Lygia Clark**.

 --